Stroustrups-Sentinel/aspnetcoreapp/README.md

     - > liked the error handling and the good folder structure.

 3. Finally, now lets get to the main event, [`Getting Started with MVC`](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-7.0&tabs=visual-studio)
-    - > Welp, turns out i need to generate another codebase for the MVC, let me have some fun with `Blazor` then move on to next one.
+    - > Welp, turns out i need to generate another codebase for the MVC, let me have some fun with [`Razor`](https://learn.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-7.0&tabs=visual-studio-code) then move on to next one.

 ---